-There have been anecdotal posts on internet forums about Dutasteride actually regrowing large quantities of vellus/invisible-to-the-eye hair, but these have been few and far between.
-Over a decade ago, Dr. Marty Sawaya caused an insane level of excitement on hair loss forums when she reported that one of her older patients gained back most of his long lost hair when on Dutasteride, but that whole episode was controversial and not replicated.
+There have been anecdotal reviews on Dutasteride actually regrowing long disappeared hair.
+But these have been few and far between.
+Over a decade ago, Dr. Marty Sawaya caused an insane level of excitement on hair loss forums when she reported that one of her older patients gained back most of his lost hair when on Dutasteride.
+But that whole episode was controversial and not replicated.

 More recent research suggests that a balding scalp still has all the follicle stem cells intact.
 But certain progenitor cells have become depleted.
 Basically, the cells are there, but the activity is not there.
 Dr. Cotsarelis has suggested that perhaps blocking PGD2 will allow the stem cells to make progenitor cells again.
 However, this is not a certainty, and neither is hair regrowth guaranteed once PGD2 is inhibited.

 I suspect that this powerful impact of estrogen on hair regrowth is still not strong enough to grow back all of one’s lost hair.
 This is because many older balding MTF transsexuals seem to get hair transplants even after getting castrated and beginning estrogen therapy.

 Finally, for men who take Finasteride (brand names Propecia, Proscar, Finpecia), one potential side effect is increased estrogen levels.
 This sometimes results in the dreaded gynecomastia (male breast enlargement), along with fat gain in other parts of the body.
 Their are numerous complaints on hair loss forums about this side effect.